adnzaki/actudent-web/README.md

 ```
 quasar dev -m pwa
 ```
-- The app wil run on localhost:8080
+- The app will run on localhost:8080
 - To build user interface for production:
 ```
 quasar build -m pwa